 - Sufficient stability and persistence in the body so that the drug can reach its intended target

 Advances in genetic sequencing and computational and systems biology mean that a multitude of new biological targets and pathways are being discovered and their functions revealed.
-In particular, the importance of protein-protein interactions in modulating enzymatic activities and thereby regulating biological pathways is becoming increasingly evident.
+We aim to identify first-in-class molecules for emerging drug targets, exhibiting novel small molecule pharmacology.

 Many of these discoveries about new biological targets and pathways are being made at UCSF by world-class researchers in systems and molecular biology.
 This deluge of new information has enormous potential to be translated into advances in treating human disease, if effective drugs can be identified for these novel targets.

 However, whereas the vast majority of existing drugs target enzymes or receptors that naturally bind small molecules (e.g., G-protein-coupled receptors and kinases), finding small molecules that bind to protein-protein interfaces is a major challenge that remains very much a research problem.
 UCSF has a thriving research enterprise in the small molecule arena and is home to the Small Molecule Discovery Center, for which Renslo serves as faculty Co-Director.

 Thus, the confluence of new biological knowledge and a clear need for new approaches in small molecule discovery make UCSF an ideal place in which to pursue our research.
 As well, scientists in systems and molecular biology and small molecule discovery are physically located on the same UCSF research campus at Mission Bay, thus fostering conversation, insight, and collaboration across fields.